apache/nuttx-apps/nshlib/README.txt

   * CONFIG_NSH_ARCHINIT
-      Set if your board provides architecture specific initialization via the board-specific function nsh_archinitialize().
-This
-      function will be called early in NSH initialization to allow board logic to do such things as configure MMC/SD slots.
+      Set if your board provides architecture specific initialization via the board-interface function boardctl().
+This function will be called early in NSH initialization to allow board logic to do such things as configure MMC/SD slots.

   If Telnet is selected for the NSH console, then we must configure the resources used by the Telnet daemon and by the Telnet clients.